martijndeh/lego/README.md

 The command line interface supports the following commands:

 ```
-migrate:make                    Creates a new migration file.
+lego migrate:make                    Creates a new migration file.
-migrate:latest                  Migrates to the latest migration.
+lego migrate:latest                  Migrates to the latest migration.
-migrate:rollback                Rolls back the previous migration.
+lego migrate:rollback                Rolls back the previous migration.
-migrate:<version>               Migrates or rolls back to the target migration <version>.
+lego migrate:<version>               Migrates or rolls back to the target migration <version>.
 ```

 ### Roadmap